MuTsunTsai/shrewd/README.md

 ## Dynamically constructed objects

 It is commonly the case that one set of objects are created and destroyed based on another set of objects.
-In the example below, we establishe a one-one relation between `set` and instances of class `C`:
+In the example below, we establishe a one-to-one correspondence between a set of numbers and instances of class `C`:

 ```ts
 class C {